awesome-selfhosted/awesome-selfhosted/README.md

 ## File Sharing

-  * [Coquelicot](https://coquelicot.potager.org/) - Coquelicot is a “one-click” file sharing web application with a focus on protecting users’ privacy. - `GNU-AGPL 3.0`
+  * [Coquelicot](https://coquelicot.potager.org/) - Coquelicot is a “one-click” file sharing web application with a focus on protecting users’ privacy. - `AGPLv3`
   * [Mediacrush](https://mediacru.sh/) - a website you can upload images, audio, and video to, and receive a link to share it with your friends ([Source code](https://github.com/MediaCrush/MediaCrush))
   * [lutim](https://github.com/ldidry/lutim) - Let's Upload That Image !
   * [img.bi](https://github.com/imgbi/img.bi) - img.bi is a secure image hosting.
 Images are encrypted using AES-256 with random key in browser before upload.